“Africa invented language.”

 –Ali Mazrui, Kenyan scholar

-The University of Wisconsin-Madison has long been considered a leader in the field of language education and ranks number one in the nation for students earning a bachelor’s degree in language other than English (National Center for Educational Statistics, U.S. Dept. of Education).
+The University of Wisconsin–Madison has long been recognized as a leader in language education and ranks number one in the nation for students earning a bachelor’s degree in a language other than English (National Center for Educational Statistics, U.S. Dept. of Education).

-The Department of African Cultural Studies is home to one of the oldest African languages programs in the United States and has offered many languages over the last fifty years.
-Currently, we regularly offer four languages: Arabic, Swahili, Wolof, and Yoruba.
+Within this tradition, the Department of African Cultural Studies is home to one of the oldest African languages programs in the United States, with a rich history of offering a wide range of languages over the past fifty years.

-~ African language study enables students to participate in unique study abroad and international internship experiences.
+Language study opens doors to unique study abroad programs and international internship opportunities.

-~ Multilingual students expand their networks for career exploration and employment.
+Multilingual students build strong networks that support career exploration and professional growth.

-We also offer monitored self-instructional opportunities for graduate students through two courses, Theories and Methods of Learning a Less Commonly Taught Language and Directed Study of a Less Commonly Taught Language.
-Through these courses, students can study any African language not offered in a typical classroom setting.
+We also offer monitored self-instructional opportunities for graduate students through courses such as Theories and Methods of Learning a Less Commonly Taught Language and Directed Study of a Less Commonly Taught Language.
+These courses allow students to pursue the study of African languages not typically offered in a classroom setting.

 If you have prior experience with an African language, please contact Adeola Agoke (adeola.agoke@wisc.edu) for enrollment guidance.